dabuar98/postfix-app/README.md

-# Reverse Polish Notation (RPN) Calculator

-This RPN Calculator & Symbol Table Manager is a versatile command-line tool designed to effortlessly compute postfix expressions and manage variables in a symbol table.
-Whether you're crunching numbers or manipulating variables, this application has you covered.

-With support for addition, subtraction, multiplication, and division operators, simply input your postfix expression, and let the calculator swiftly evaluate the result.
+# PostfixMaster

+PostfixMaster is an interactive command-line tool designed to effortlessly compute postfix expressions, also known as Reverse Polish Notation (RPN).
+PostfixMaster allows users to input mathematical expressions in postfix notation, distinguishing between numbers, operators (+, -, *, /), and potential variable names.

+Equipped with the ability to handle addition, subtraction, multiplication, and division operations, PostfixMaster ensures precise computation every time.
+Its intuitive interface leverages stacks as the primary data structure for efficient storage and retrieval of data, guaranteeing swift performance.

 Need to store variables for later use?
-Our built-in symbol table functionality allows you to save key-value pairs, modify existing entries, and retrieve values whenever needed.
+PostfixMaster's built-in symbol table functionality allows you to save key-value pairs, modify existing entries, and retrieve values whenever needed.

+Whether you're a seasoned mathematician or a programming enthusiast, PostfixMaster simplifies computations with its user-friendly interface that tells the steps taken to calculate the result.
+Experience seamless postfix expression evaluation like never before with PostfixMaster.

 ## How to use it?

-Here's a step-by-step guide on how to use the RPN Calculator & Symbol Table Manager:
+Here's a step-by-step guide on how to use PostfixMaster:

 1. **Launch the Application**: Start by clicking on the executable file for the RPN calculator.